meco-group/fatrop/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Fatrop Documentation

 Welcome to the Fatrop documentation.
-Fatrop is a fast trajectory optimization package developed by Lander Vanroye.

 .. toctree::
    :maxdepth: 2